-You can stay overnight, or go for the weekend, but it’s not required.
-There’s plenty to do with just a few hours set aside.
+You can stay overnight or for a whole weekend, but it’s not essential; there’s plenty to do with just a few hours set aside.
 The UNESCO-listed Kutná Hora is worth a visit, especially to experience the bone church, one of the most memorable, and strangely beautiful, attractions close to Prague.
 The surrounding town is charming too and offers plenty of options if you do plan an overnight.

 Traveling may not come as easy as in Prague—fewer tourist facilities, fewer English speakers, and fewer nightlife and entertainment options.
 But the trade-off will be more bang for your buck and a genuine feel for the country and its people, plus a real sense of adventure.